5 simple steps to a heart-healthy lifestyle

 July 20, 2020

-Cardiovascular disease, including stroke, is the leading cause of death in the U.S. The American Heart Association estimates 80% of with education and action.
+Cardiovascular disease, including stroke, is the leading cause of death in the U.S. The American Heart Association estimates 80% of cardiovascular diseases may be preventable with education and action.
 Reducing your risk is possible, but it has to start with daily changes to your physical and dietary habits, along with tailored discussions for treatment with your primary care physician or cardiologist about improving your health.

 The best thing you can do to improve heart health is to create a good lifestyle plan.
 This means modifying your diet to focus on nutrition and introducing exercise until these things become basic parts of your life.
 Forming new lifestyle habits is an investment of time and effort, but once you have done so, they become part of your daily or weekly routine and are easier to maintain.